inkblotmanagement-cmyk/JacksonMoralGovernanceLayer/README.md

 import streamlit as st
 from your_jmgl_package import JacksonMoralGovernanceLayer  # import your class

+## Licensing

+The Jackson Moral Governance Layer (JMGL) codebase, including all Python source files in `src/`, tests, and core implementation, is licensed under the **MIT License** (see [LICENSE](./LICENSE) for full text).
+This permissive license allows free use, modification, distribution, and commercial integration with attribution.

+**Commercial / Enterprise Use**
+For organizations seeking:
+- Priority support, SLAs, and custom integrations
+- Legal indemnity or certified/audited versions
+- White-labeling or removal of attribution requirements
+- Use in proprietary/closed-source products without MIT notice obligations
+- Enterprise deployment at scale (e.g., in superclusters or national programs)

+a separate **Commercial License Agreement** is required.
+Contact me directly at [your email or preferred contact, e.g., terrance@example.com] or via DM on X (@Terranc34045610) to discuss terms, pricing, and licensing.
+This supports ongoing development and global impact initiatives.

-st.title("JMGL Moral Governance Demo") st.markdown("Test if an AI action passes **Irreversible Compassion** thresholds.
+By using this repository under MIT, you agree that large-scale commercial exploitation may require negotiation for the appropriate license. st.title("JMGL Moral Governance Demo") st.markdown("Test if an AI action passes **Irreversible Compassion** thresholds.
 Real example: Grok Aurora non-consensual image edits (2026 controversy)")